 This advanced kWh meter provides peak demand (kW) with a date and time stamp informing you as to when the peak demand occurred.
 It also has the capability to periodically record and store interval data usage (load profile) based on a user defined interval of 1 minutes to 60 minutes or more.
 This functionality helps identify where, when and how much energy was consumed say, every 15 minutes.
 It can also store energy consumption by time-of-use (TOU).
 This allows end users to identify how much energy was consumed during different periods of the day.
 Configuration settings are done via its on board web server.

 This smart kWh meter can be used as a demand meter, time-of-use (TOU) meter or load profile meter - providing the right functionality for sub-metering, energy management and other metering applications such as demand reduction.
-Also, it boasts a wide variety of features like XML data encapsulation and broadband connectivity enabling it to transmit data via email, ftp or Web Service client.
+Also, it boasts a wide variety of features like XML data encapsulation and broadband connectivity enabling it to transmit data via email, ftp, ModBus or Web Service client.
 Reports can also be accessed via its web server.

 The optional supporting software applications include Enterprise Energy Tracking Analytics (ETA); a web portal cloud-based hosted solution that allows end users immediate and long term access to energy usage information and ET Real Time Mobile Application (ET-RTM) enabling an end-to-end solution from measurement to acquisition to energy management.